automationbroker/apb/docs/developers.md

     └── unbind.yml
 ```

-## Service Bundle Spec File
+## APB Spec File

-The Service Bundle Spec File (`apb.yml`) is where the outline of your application is declared.
+The APB Spec File (`apb.yml`) is where the outline of your application is declared.
 The following is an example Bundle spec

 ```yaml
 version: 1.0